zoccolan-lab/SnS/README.md

 your_prompt_file
 ```
 Output data will be saved as `data.pkl` file in `out_dir` folder.
 To unify the references from different runs, you should run the `unify_references.ipynb` notebook.

+Add the path to the unified reference file in the `src/experiments/local_settings.json` file.

 # How to record activity from natural images: